flyteorg/flyte/rfc/system/5606-json-idl.md

 None

 ## 5 Drawbacks
-There's no breaking changes if we use `Annotated[dict, Json]`, but we need to be very careful about will there be any breaking changes.
+~~There's no breaking changes if we use `Annotated[dict, Json]`, but we need to be very careful about will there be any breaking changes.~~

+None

 ## 6 Alternatives
-Use UTF-8 format to encode and decode, this will be more easier for implementation, but maybe will cause performance issue when using Pydantic Transformer.
+~~Use UTF-8 format to encode and decode, this will be more easier for implementation, but maybe will cause performance issue when using Pydantic Transformer.~~
+None, it's doable.

 ## 7 Potential Impact and Dependencies